PetarMihaylov-PM/PetarMihaylov-PM/README.md

 <img width="30%" align="right" alt="Github" src="https://github.com/PetarMihaylov-PM/PetarMihaylov-PM/blob/main/devCoding.png?raw=true" />

 ### 🙄 About me:
-- :telescope: On my way to mastering JavaScript, HTML, CSS and React learning and building along the journey. 🔨
+- :telescope: On my way to mastering JavaScript, HTML, CSS and React.
+Learning and building along the journey. 🔨
 - 💻 Excited to start my journey as a front-end developer, ready to bring ideas <br> to life with code. 🧬
 - ⚡ Currently participating in Software University, focused on deepening my knowledge of JavaScript and growing as a developer.
 - 🌱 Fun fact: **Started as a farmer, now planting code to harvest innovative digital solutions!**